methodicalcloud/everythingshouldbevirtual.com/_posts/2016/2016-11-18-ansible-provision-docker-swarm-mode-1-12-cluster.md

     - Docker
   redirect_from:
     - /ansible-provision-docker-swarm-mode-1-12-cluster
-excerpt: "Lately I have been working quite a bit with the latest Docker Swarm Mode released in Docker 1.12 and so far it has been pretty awesome.
-The days of..."
 ---

-> **Note**: This post was published over 5 years ago and may contain outdated information.
-Tool versions, syntax, and best practices may have changed.
-Please verify current documentation before implementing.
-{: .notice--warning}

-> **Version Notice**: This post references Ubuntu 16.04 which has reached end-of-life.
-Package names and commands may differ on Ubuntu 22.04/24.04 LTS.
-{: .notice--info}

 Lately I have been working quite a bit with the latest Docker Swarm Mode released in Docker 1.12 and so far it has been pretty awesome.
 The days